Neutrino oscillations: Quantum mechanics vs. quantum field theory: Oscillation probabilities and the normalization conditions

-where in the last equalities we have used unitarity of the leptonic mixing matrix. \footnote{It should be stressed that the mean momentum $p$ is defined here as an average over different mass eigenstates of the momenta $p_j = (E^2-m_j^2)^{1/2}$ taken at the same fixed value of energy $E$.
-It is therefore different from the mean momentum $P$ of the individual wave packets, introduced earlier, for which the average was taken over the spread of momenta (or energies) within the wave packet.} Note that such a procedure cannot in general be applied to the numerator of eq.~(\ref{eq:P3}).
-Indeed, the latter contains interference terms proportional to products of the functions $\Phi_P$ taken at different momenta, $p_j$ and $p_k$, where $p_j$ was defined in (\ref{eq:not2}).
-The momentum distribution functions $\Phi_P$ are all peaked at the same momentum $P$, therefore, if $|p_j-p_k|$ exceeds the width of the peak $\sigma_{pP}$, the interference terms will be strongly suppressed.
-The same argument applies to the detected neutrino states $\Phi_D(E,p_j)$ and $\Phi_D(E,p_k)$, which also enter into these interference terms and which are peaked at momentum $P'$ and have widths $\sigma_{pD}$.
-For ultra-relativistic or quasi-degenerate neutrinos (i.e.\ when $|p_j-p_k|\ll p$), one has $|p_j-p_k|\simeq \Delta m_{jk}^2/2p$; if $\Delta m_{jk}^2/2p\gtrsim \sigma_p$ where $\sigma_p$ is the effective momentum uncertainty dominated by the smallest between $\sigma_{pP}$ and $\sigma_{pD}$, the interference terms in (\ref{eq:P3}) (and therefore neutrino oscillations) will be strongly suppressed.
+If condition~\eqref{eq:cond3a} is violated, at least one of the momentum distributions $\Phi_P(E, p_j)$, $\Phi_P(E, p_k)$, $\Phi_D(E, p_j)$, $\Phi_D(E, p_k)$ will be strongly suppressed.
+This implies that the numerator of eq.~\eqref{eq:P3} will not factorize in accordance with eq.~\eqref{eq:GammaTot} in this case, so that the oscillation probability will not be a well-defined quantity.
+Also, eq.~\eqref{eq:P3} will in general not satisfy the unitarity condition~\eqref{eq:unitar1}.
+It is important that the interference terms involving the suppressed momentum distributions in the numerator of eq.~\eqref{eq:P3} will be quenched in this case, and thus neutrino oscillations involving the corresponding mass eigenstates will be inhibited.
 Physically, this can be traced to the lack of coherence at neutrino production and/or detection.
-It can be shown that production or detection decoherence is equivalent to the lack of localization of, respectively, the production or detection process \cite{Kayser:1981ye,Rich:1993wu,AS}.
-If, on the contrary, \be \frac{\Delta m_{jk}^2}{2p}\ll \sigma_p\,, \ee i.e.\ the difference $|p_j-p_k|$ is small compared to the effective width of the neutrino momentum distribution, the production/detection coherence condition is satisfied, and the oscillations can be observed. \footnote{While condition (\ref{eq:cond3}) ensures the production/detection coherence (localization), it says nothing about another possible source of decoherence -- separation of neutrino wave packets at long enough distances $L>L_{\rm coh}$ due to the difference of the group velocities of different neutrino mass eigenstates.
+It can be shown that production or detection decoherence is equivalent to the lack of localization of, respectively, the production or detection process \cite{Kayser:1981ye, Rich:1993wu, AS}.\footnote{While condition (\ref{eq:cond3a}) ensures the production/detection coherence (localization), it says nothing about another possible source of decoherence -- separation of neutrino wave packets at long enough distances $L>L_{\rm coh}$ due to the difference of the group velocities of different neutrino mass eigenstates.
 This is related to the fact that a fixed neutrino energy corresponds to the stationary situation, when the coherence length $L_{\rm coh}\to \infty$.
-The finite coherence length is recovered upon the integration over energy in eq.~(\ref{eq:Ptot1}) \cite{Beuthe1}.} Since the effective momentum uncertainty $\sigma_p$ is actually dominated by the energy uncertainty $\sigma_e$ (see Sec.~\ref{sec:wp-match}), condition (\ref{eq:cond3}) is equivalent to the one in eq.~(\ref{eq:cond2}).
+The finite coherence length is recovered upon the integration over energy in eq.~(\ref{eq:Ptot1}) \cite{Beuthe1}.}